 So, I am not sure why the morning after the boozy heart to heart session with Liz, I followed up on her advice and booked the tarot reading slot for the weekend.
 I tried to tell myself the tarot reading is a part of my new year’s resolution to experience new things.

-Still, I wasn’t fully convinced on allowing a stranger to dictate the future, my future, to my face.
+Still, I wasn’t fully convinced on paying a stranger to dictate the future, my future, to my face.

 The night before, I googled the tarot reader.
 Unfortunately, without knowing her last name, I couldn’t find anything much.
 Only that she is a DNA healer, which was pretty rad!
 Then and there I decided to give this tarot reading a try.